cerinawithasea/Automated-Telegram-Audiobook-Bot/README.md

-# Audiobook Caption Generator and Uploader
+# Audiobook Caption Generator and Uploader (upload not working yet)

 A Python tool that automatically extracts metadata from M4B audiobooks, generates formatted captions, and uploads them to Telegram.
 Ideal for organizing and backing up your audiobook collection with consistent, metadata-rich captions.